-CSOFT’s 15th Annual Summit officially takes off on June 6th.
+CSOFT’s 15th Annual Summit, a time for connecting across cultures, officially takes off on June 6th.
 This is our second summit at our Boston office – we tested the waters in the Fall of 2018, and this time we’re really pushing the boat out.
 Twice, in fact.
 We’ll be aboard the Odyssey for a networking river cruise in the evening, and this weekend our very own dream team of seasoned CSOFT paddlers will be competing in the 40th Annual Boston Dragon Boat Festival.

 It turns out dragon boat racing works wonders for cross-border team building.
 Colleagues from across our China and US offices flew in earlier this week to train together, and a shared desire to not capsize our boat proved to be a great incentive to work together as a team.